-The Spiritual, Moral, Social and Cultural (SMSC) development of our pupils is at the heart of the education offered in all academies within DALP.
+The Spiritual, Moral, Social and Cultural (SMSC) development of students is at the heart of the education offered in all academies within Diverse Academies.
 Our approach to SMSC is embedded in values of mutual respect, partnership working and collaboration which we believe are fundamental to a full and positive participation in life in modern Britain.

-Examples of how fundamental British values, including democracy, the rule of law, individual liberty, and mutual respect and tolerance of those with different faiths and beliefs, have been actively promoted Queen Elizabeth's Academy include:
+Fundamental British values, including democracy, the rule of law, individual liberty, and mutual respect and tolerance of those with different faiths and beliefs, are actively promoted throughout the academy.

-We support the spiritual development of our pupils to enable them to develop their:
+We support the spiritual development of students to enable them to develop their:

 - ability to be reflective about their own beliefs, religious or otherwise, that inform their perspective on life and their interest in and respect for different people’s faiths, feelings and values;